Realizing Robotic Swimming with Unified Fluid-Robot Multiphysics: CONCLUSIONS

 We have presented a unified framework for deriving and simulating fluid-robot multiphysics as a single optimization problem.
 Specifically, we model the unified least-action principle from which the coupled differential equations are derived.
-We build upon previous works in variational mechanics to discretize the action directly to simulate the fluid-robot interaction in a stable, tightly-coupled manner.
-We additionally modify the original immersed boundary method to be amenable to multibody systems found in robotics.
+We build upon previous works in variational mechanics to discretize the action directly to simulate the fluid-robot interaction in a stable, tightly coupled manner.
+We additionally modify the original immersed-boundary method to handle articulated multibody systems found in robotics.
 We validate our approach on a bioinspired eel robot, where we realize both undulatory swimming and fast C-start escape maneuvers via gradient-based optimization.
 Compared to a weakly coupled, particle-based baseline, the resulting swimming behaviors align much more closely with real-world experiments, showcasing the importance of representation and coupling for improved sim-to-real transfer in fluid-robot multiphysics settings.

-In future work, we aim to address the current limitations of our variational method for downstream design and trajectory optimization tasks.
+In future work, we aim to address the computational scalability of our variational method for downstream design and trajectory-optimization tasks.
 We also wish to explore the connections to other CFD methods like implicit large-eddy simulations.
 Finally, we hope to extend our framework to other multiphysics problems such as rigid-soft robots that experience contact.